Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 Gets a paged list of Fields.
 It is possible to filter the results by passing some query parameters.

+- `type`, only matches fields with this type (string).
+- `provider`, only matches fields from this provider (string).
-- `leafUserId`, only matches files from this user (string).
+- `leafUserId`, only matches fields from this user (string).
-- `page`, an integer specifying the page being fetched
+- `page`, an integer specifying the page being fetched.
-- `size`, an integer specifying the size of the page (defaults to 20)
+- `size`, an integer specifying the size of the page (defaults to 20).

 These last two parameters are used exclusively for paging through results.